 Maltese is the dog breed that is included in the list of hypoallergenic dog bred because they don’t shed as mentioned earlier.
 However, this dog breed is supposed to cause minor allergic reactions in owners because they secret less glycoprotein which is believed to be the main irritant.

-This toy dog is also known to contribute to shed dander and hence there is no risk of an allergic reaction.
+This teddy bear dog is also known to contribute to shed dander and hence there is no risk of an allergic reaction.
 Some of the people have reported that Mini Maltese puppies develop allergies and others have found improvement of their allergic symptoms when they are exposed to the dog.

 If you want to learn if you are allergic to the Teacup Maltese or not then prefer spending a day with the puppy and see if you develop any allergic symptoms.
 You are likely to develop no allergic reactions to this breed of dog as it is considered the hypoallergenic dog breed.